Agreement Reached Between Asbestos Organization and EPA

 The Asbestos Disease Awareness Organization believes the January 2021 final risk evaluation conducted by the Trump Administration was incomplete and accompanied by flaws that offered no additional protection.

 The evaluation released earlier this year apparently omitted five asbestos fibers and several asbestos-related diseases.
-According to ADAO, the previous risk evaluation also failed to include an assessment of the risks of legacy asbestos uses and disposal, although they were required to, following a 2019 court decision.
+According to ADAO, the previous risk evaluation also failed to include an assessment of the risks of legacy asbestos uses and disposal, although they were required to follow a 2019 court decision.

-Liz Hitchcock, Director of Safer Chemicals Healthy Families and ally stated, “Today’s settlement has been a long time coming, and is a tribute to the tenacity of partners like ADAO who refuse to give up the fight to protect our families and communities from asbestos.
-We look forward to EPA filling the gaping holes in its earlier asbestos evaluation, and to the recognition of the unacceptable danger from its use in our families’ homes, our kids’ schools, and in workplaces across the country.”
+Liz Hitchcock, Director of Safer Chemicals Healthy Families, stated, “Today’s settlement has been a long time coming, and is a tribute to the tenacity of partners like ADAO who refuse to give up the fight to protect our families and communities from asbestos.
+We look forward to EPA filling the gaping holes in its earlier asbestos evaluation and to the recognition of the unacceptable danger from its use in our families’ homes, our kids’ schools, and in workplaces across the country.”